stephenverderame/cpp_book/src/move/values.md

 auto res = doComputation().valueOrThrow();
 ```

 Now, how can we avoid copying `result`.
-Perhaps `ResultType` is an absolute unit of a matrix, it would be great not to copy it.
+Perhaps `ResultType` is a large matrix, it would be great not to copy it.
 But if we return by reference, then the reference will dangle since `result` is a member of a temporary.
 What if we could move `result`?
-Well, that would be lovely but then `valueOrThrow` would be unsafe to call on an lvalue!
+Well, that would be lovely but then `valueOrThrow` would be unsafe to call on a lvalue!

 Thankfully, we can use *ref-qualifiers* to constrain the type of value the member function is applied on.
 Ref-qualifiers work exactly like declaring a function `const`.
-In truth, both qualifiers aren't properties of the function but rather constraints on the type of the implicit first argument.
+In truth, both qualifiers aren't properties of the function but rather constraints on the type of the implicit first argument `this` pointer.
 For example, a free function version of `valueOrThrow` could be:

 ```C++
 ResultType&& valueOrThrow(MaybeResult && maybe) {